pcorey/pcorey.github.io/_posts/2015-08-24-hijacking-meteor-accounts-by-sniffing-ddp.markdown

 layout: post
 title:  "Hijacking Meteor Accounts by Sniffing DDP"
 titleParts: ["Hijacking Meteor Accounts", "By Sniffing DDP"]
-description: "Meteor accounts can be hijacked by an attacker listening for your credentials as they fly across the wire.
+excerpt: "Meteor accounts can be hijacked by an attacker listening for your credentials as they fly across the wire.
 Find out how to protect your application."
 author: "Pete Corey"
 date:   2015-08-23
 tags: ["Javascript", "Meteor", "Security"]